aastha12/youtube-likes-prediction/deployment/README.md

     - Check out the `predict.py` file to see how I added Flask to the prediction script.
 (Make sure you are in the `deployment` virtual environment and `deployment` folder and run `python predict.py` to run the prediction script.)

     - To request a prediction from the server, I created another file `test.py`.
 This file will post the video information to the server and print out the response (i.e: The predicted likes).
-While the prediction script is running on the terminal, open up another terminal and make sure you are in the `deployment` virtual environment and run `python test.py` to run the get a prediction.
+While the prediction script is running on the terminal, open up another terminal and make sure you are in the `deployment` virtual environment and run `python test.py` to run the get a `{'videoLikeCount': 42.3127140997288}`.

 ## WGSI server: